-The following table, table 2, shows the most frequent translation procedures which have been used by the three translators to translate similes.
-The total number of procedures which have been employed is seven.
-Jones has employed five translation procedures, while Johnson and Arberry have employed seven translation procedures.
-The procedure which has been frequently used is paraphrasing, which has occurred 20 (30.3 %) times.
+The following table, table 2, shows the most frequent translation procedures used by the three translators to translate similes.
+The total number of procedures employed is seven.
+Jones employed five translation procedures, while Johnson and Arberry employed seven translation procedures.
+The most frequently used procedure is paraphrasing, which is used 20 (30.3 %) times.
 This is followed by adaptation with a total number of 12 (18.18 %) occurrences.
-Compensation translation procedure has occurred 10 (15.15 %) times, while literal and modulation procedures have occurred 7 (10.6 %) times for each one of them, and addition with 5 (10 %) occurrences.
-Then paraphrase and borrowing procedures which have been used simultaneously to translate the same verse with 3 (4.54 %) occurrences, borrowing 1 (1.51 %) occurrence, while literal and borrowing which have been used simultaneously to translate the same verse has only 1 (1.51 %) occurrence.
+Compensation translation procedure has 10 (15.15 %) occurrences, while literal and modulation procedures have 7 (10.6 %) for each, and addition has 5 (10 %) occurrences.
+Following a combined procedure of paraphrase and borrowing, which is used to translate the same simile, has 3 (4.54 %) occurrences.
+Meanwhile, borrowing has 1 (1.51 %) occurrence, and the combined procedure of literal and borrowing, which is used to translate the same simile, has sonly 1 (1.51 %) occurrence.